abhineetsingh253/ServiceNow-Interview-Questions/README.md

 ## ServiceNow Incident Management Interview Questions

+1. What is Incident?
+2. Difference between Incident and Problem?
+3. Difference between Incident and Request?
+4. What is Major Incident?
+5. What is importance of communication in Major Incident?
+6. What is SLA?
+7. What is OLA?
+8. What is Under Pinning Contract?
+9. What is KPI?
+10. What is an Outage?
+11. How did you manage working support team roaster?
+12. What is workaround mean in Incident Management?
+13. Difference between impact and urgency?
+14. How to define the priority of the incident?
+15. When incident should be converted to problem?
+16. How to work on repetitive incident?
+17. How to improve quality of registered incident?
+18. What you will do if Incident registered but you cannot get in contact with user?
+19. What is difference between resolved and closed?
+20. In which scenario Incident can be repopned?

 ## ServiceNow Human Resource Service Management Interview Questions

 1. Which plugin need to activate to access Human Resource Service Management (HRSM) Module?